layadas/layadas.github.io/_pages/about.md

 I also employ data to validate my methods.
 I titled my PhD thesis "Assessing the Performance of Estimation and Control: from Data to Knowledge".

 In addition to my thesis, I have collaborated on a range of interesting problems in Cognitive Engineering and Smart Grid.
-In each of these applications, we look at exploiting domain knowledge and extracting information from data to better solve the problems.
+In each of these applications, we look at exploiting domain knowledge and extracting information from data to efficiently solve problems.